Portrait of Jean-Baptiste Belley

 Portrait of Jean-Baptiste Belley is an oil on canvas portrait painting by the French artist Anne-Louis Girodet de Roussy-Trioson, from 1797.
 It depicts Jean-Baptiste Belley, a former slave from Saint-Domingue who was elected to serve in the National Convention following the French Revolution.
 He stands beside a bust of the French abolitionist Guillaume Thomas François Raynal.
 The composition resembles the artist's later Portrait of Chateaubriand.

-Description
+Description and analysis

 In this painting, Girodet evokes the tensions of the period.
 Belley, standing, wears the uniform of a Convention member, with a tropical landscape behind him, and has a stylish relaxed pose, as favoured in many French political portraits of Revolutionary politicians.
 His elbow rests on a bust of the philosopher Guillaume Thomas François Raynal (1713–1796), author of A Philosophical and Political History of the Settlements and Trade of the Europeans in the East and West Indies (1770).
 Raynal, who had just died, had been a supporter of the abolition of slavery.

+Scholars have noted that the painting foregrounds Belley's body, particularly the groin area, in ways that reinforce an 18th-century French racial stereotype associating Black men with sexual excess.
+According to art historian Darcy Grigsby, Belley was "an object of Girodet's desire and fantasy".
+She notes that in the painting, "the large penis is fantasmically touched by the hand whose spread fingers conjure its width and thereby permit the imagining of Belley's remarkable virility".
+Grigsby further argues that the sexualization is inseparable from the portrait's political project: Girodet's painting "accrues not only liberty and individual autonomy (...) but also the erotic charge generally withheld in abolitionist prints", which typically depicted Black men as "asexual or infantilized".